-Screenshots of Peggy Lee performing "Someone Who Cares" at The Bobby Darin Show (April 27, 1973).
+Page 40: screenshots of Peggy Lee performing "Someone Who Cares" at The Bobby Darin Show (April 27, 1973).
 The whole ambience was wrapped up in not only white shades (as already mentioned) but also yellow lighting-yellow being the color of hope, and arguably the color of choice for those wishing to meet "somebody who cares."